Discovering Symmetry Groups with Flow Matching: Introduction

 \section{Introduction}

-Symmetry has been central to mathematics and physics for over a century, and more recently, has featured prominently within machine learning.
-Classically, the underlying symmetry is first identified and categorized; Noether's theorem \citep{Noether1918} establishes the existence of corresponding conservation laws, which can be used to model and understand physical systems.
-In machine learning, symmetries serve as powerful inductive biases in equivariant neural networks \citep{cohen2016group, kondor2018generalization, weiler2019e2cnn}.
+Symmetry has long been central to mathematics and physics and, more recently, has featured prominently within machine learning.
+Classically, to model physical systems, the underlying symmetry is first identified and categorized; Noether's theorem \citep{noether1918invariante} then establishes the existence of corresponding conservation laws, which can be used to understand and predict the system.
+In machine learning, symmetries serve as powerful inductive biases in equivariant neural networks \citep{cohen2016group, kondor2018generalization, weiler2019e2cnn, he2021efficient,li2024affine}.
 These architectures leverage known symmetries in the data, such as rotational invariance in molecular structures \citep{thomas2018tensor, satorras2021n} or translational equivariance in images \citep{lecun1998gradient}, to achieve superior performance with fewer parameters and training samples \citep{bronstein2021geometric}.

 A critical limitation in both physics and machine learning is that the exact symmetry group must be known a priori.
-In practice, the underlying symmetries are often unknown, approximate, or domain-specific.
-In physics, many systems exhibit hidden symmetries, from a simple 1D harmonic oscillator to black holes \citep{gross1996role, liu2022machine}.
-In material chemistry, non-obvious symmetries such as valency and electronegativity can reduce the combinatorial search space \citep{davies2016computational}.
-In computer vision, objects often contain local symmetries, and real-world scans are often partial or noisy \citep{mitra2006partial, mitra2013symmetry}.
-These applications share a common need: the ability to automatically discover and characterize symmetries from data, without relying on domain expertise or manual specification.
+In practice, the underlying symmetries are often unknown, approximate, or domain-specific, e.g.\ hidden symmetries in physical systems \citep{gross1996role, liu2022machine}, non-obvious chemical properties \citep{davies2016computational}, and partial symmetries in 3D geometry \citep{mitra2006partial, mitra2013symmetry}.
+Many applications can thus benefit from the ability to automatically discover and characterize symmetries from data, without relying on domain expertise or manual specification.